ZJU-SEL/kube-in-docker/README.md

 # kube-in-docker
 **Run Kubernetes in Docker and anywhere**

-We now support ubuntu, debian, mint, centos, fedora dist
+We now support ubuntu, debian, mint, centos, fedora distribution

 **On going**: